bespoyasov/refactor-like-a-superhero/manuscript-en/10-conditions.md

 ---

 Flat conditions “straighten out” the execution flow.
 They decrease the number of details that we need to keep track of at the same time.
-This helps us see patterns in the code and simplify it even more.
-The flatter the code, the easier it is to see the meaning of a function or a module.
+They help us see patterns in the code and simplify it even more.
+The flatter the code, the easier it is to understand the meaning of a function or a module.

 | By the way 🐍                                                                                                                                           |
 | :------------------------------------------------------------------------------------------------------------------------------------------------------ |